prasangafdo/laravel_join/README.md

 It includes select where clauses as well.

 Models, Controllers and Migrations aren't configured properly.
 Consider using the Migrations in the "Laravel_test" repository.

+Single join query included in the usersController.
+Please refer that.